7 Best Home Warranty Companies in Arizona 2025

 Select Home Warranty offers three plan tiers, as follows.

 • Bronze.
-If you purchase the Bronze tier, you’ll get home warranty coverage for your appliances.
+You’ll get home warranty coverage for your appliances if you purchase the Bronze tier.

 • Gold.
-Purchase the Gold tier to get a home warranty that covers your home’s systems, such as HVAC and plumbing.
+Purchase the Gold tier for a home warranty covering your home’s systems, such as HVAC and plumbing.

 • Platinum.
 The platinum tier provides coverage for both appliances and home systems.

-Select has a few add-on options and are generally from $3 to $8 a month extra per item.
+Select has a few add-on options, generally from $3 to $8 extra per month per item.

 How Much Do Select Home Warranty's Plans Cost?

 Select Home Warranty has pricing that is affordable for most people.
-In many cases, you may end up paying less than $60 per month to protect your appliances and/or home systems, especially if you are first-time customer.
+You may often pay less than $60 per month to protect your appliances and home systems, especially if you are a first-time customer.

 The fees for service charges typically range from $75 to $100.